KellerJordan/modded-nanogpt/records/track_3_small_optimization/README.md

 in order to become informed of what works and doesn't work.
 * Industry reserachers in the big corporate labs benefit from being part of a gigantic pool of other human industry researchers, who are mostly not incentivized to fake results (because if a fake result messes up the bigrun, that's not good).
 Such researchers therefore typically have a good picture of what really works and what doesn't.
-* Academic researchers in prestigious labs are typically well-connected to sources of information, both in terms of learning from other academics, and sometimes even learning through their connections about what's going on inside the ostensibly-closed corporate labs.
-These academics therefore have a decent idea of what really works.
+* Academic researchers in prestigious labs are typically well-connected to sources of information, both in terms of learning from other well-connected academics, and sometimes even finding out through their connections about what's going on inside the ostensibly-closed corporate labs.
+These elite academics therefore have a decent idea of what really works.
 * Independent researchers and academics at non-prestigous labs are left out to dry.
 Currently, their best source of information is the open-source research published by the Chinese industry.

+My understanding is that the majority of all humans who are working on AI research fall into this last category.

 ### Response to a potential critique